-The ex-FARC Mafia, also known as the FARC dissidents, are a series of structures that emerged during the peace negotiations between the Colombian government and the guerrilla, specifically after the signing peace agreement in 2016.
+The ex-FARC Mafia are a series of criminal structures that emerged during the peace negotiations between the Colombian government and the guerrilla, specifically after the signing peace agreement in 2016.

 These groups have a presence in at least 19 departments in Colombian, including the borders with Venezuela, Brazil, and Ecuador.
 The ex-FARC mafia seeks to control different criminal economies such as narcotrafficking and illegal gold mining from these border areas.

 The most important factions of the ex-FARC mafia are the First and Seventh Fronts, led by Miguel Botache Santillana, alias “Gentil Duarte,” and Néstor Gregorio Vera Fernández, alias “Iván Mordisco,” in Meta, Guaviare and Caquetá; there is another group in Venezuela, led by Luciano Marín, alias “Iván Márquez,” and several structures in Nariño, like the Oliver Sinisterra Front (FOS) and the United Guerrillas of the Pacific (las Guerrillas Unidas del Pacífico – GUP).

 While the number keeps growing, it is estimated that there are currently around 3,000 ex-FARC mafia combatants.

 The internal divisions within the FARC, regarding the peace process with the Colombian government, started to become evident shortly after negotiations began.
 Despite the guerrilla group’s leadership demonstrating its willingness to put an end to more than half-a-century of armed violence, some of the organization’s most important group leaders entered the process with doubts or did not participate at all.